Skip to content

 Targeting a Gateway networking resource

-When declaring defaults, an AuthPolicy which targets a Gateway will be enforced to all HTTP traffic hitting the gateway, unless a more specific AuthPolicy targeting a matching HTTPRoute exists.
-Any new HTTPRoute referrencing the gateway as parent will be automatically covered by the default AuthPolicy, as well as changes in the existing HTTPRoutes.
+An AuthPolicy that targets a Gateway, without overrides, will be enforced to all HTTP traffic hitting the gateway, unless a more specific AuthPolicy targeting a matching HTTPRoute exists.
+Any new HTTPRoute referrencing the gateway as parent will be automatically covered by the gateway-targeting AuthPolicy, as well as changes in the existing HTTPRoutes.

 Target a Gateway HTTPRoute by setting the spec.targetRef field of the AuthPolicy as follows: